 If you were inspired and had a customized game plan, would more of your potential be realized?

-When you have a high-speed, highly sensitive, idea spewing brain like mine, getting things done is not a controllable process.
-It's one that needs to be facilitated and agilized.
+When you have a high-speed, highly sensitive, idea spewing brain (like mine) getting things done is not an easily controllable process.
+It's one that needs to be

 It's never enough to just decide to do something.

-It's never enough to tell yourself to "just do it."
+It's never enough to tell myself to "just do it."

 Human performance is complex.
 It's a recipe of ingredients that all must be in place before you can "take action" and bring an idea, intention and dream to life.
 Being a gifted, ADD, highly creative or otherwise neurodiverse person means we need more "fuel" and "conscious preparation" to get things done than the average person.
 Think of like having to pay a "gift tax" : )

-We don't have a whole of control over our attention and performance, but we can facilitate both our attention and performance once we understand the "recipe" for agilizing the way we get things done.
+We don't have super strong "control" over our attention and performance, but we can facilitate ourselves once we understand the "recipe" for agilizing the way we get things done.

-Here's a few of the required "ingredients" that must be present to initiate every action or activity you perform.
+Here's a few of the required "ingredients" for initiating an action or activity.

-- You have decided WHAT to do (many of us creatives get stuck here)
+- You need a well-defined decision on exactly WHAT to do (many of us creatives get stuck here)

 - A clear "PURPOSE" for doing it.

-- You understand what NEED will be fulfilled by doing it.
+- An understanding of what goals and needs will be fulfilled by doing it.

-- A strong compelling interest in either the doing of it or in the impact of doing it (You care)
+- A strong compelling interest in doing it or in the impact doing it will have (You need to care)

-- You are both willing and able to say NO to all the other needs competing for your attention long enough to do it.
+- You must be willing and able to say NO to other needs competing for your attention long enough to do it.
 (Focus + Strong Emotional Drive)

-- You have a "MENTAL MODEL" for doing it.
+- You need a "MENTAL MODEL" for doing it.

-- You know HOW to do it.
+- You must know HOW to do it.
 (Skill)

-- You feel CONFIDENT that you can do it without overwhelming difficulty.
+- You must feel CONFIDENT that you can do it without overwhelming difficulty.
 (Belief)

-- You have the resources needed (Physical, Energy, Emotional, Cognitive, Time, etc.)
+- You must believe you have the resources needed (Physical, Energy, Emotional, Cognitive, Time, etc.)

-- You trust in your own resourcefulness to clear obstacles and acquire resources (Belief)
+- You must trust in your own resourcefulness to clear obstacles and acquire resources (Belief)

-- You have patience with and tolerance for the process to move forward slowly - one little step at a time
+- You must have tolerance for the process to move forward slowly at first as you warm up - one little step at a time

 Learn More